by Robert Wilkinson

 (I found the song last year, so enjoy the music to some of the best lyrics I’ve ever heard.
 The busted links in that birthday celebration have been fixed, but you’ll have to wait until Dec 30 for this year’s birthday celebration of this remarkable man for the ages!)

-So even as you learn to feel your way to knowledge and visions that enable you to decide and act, eliminate whatever you need to an keep attuning to the invisible world to see how to take aim based in your training in order to “hit the mark.”
+So even as you learn to feel your way to knowledge and visions that enable you to decide and act, eliminate whatever you need to keep moving with courage into the unknown to get beyond whatever used to be but is no more.
 We’re now square in the middle of a very volatile and conflicted era, but I’ll also state (using one metaphor making the rounds) that those of us who have trained are already moving more easily through 4D and 5D reality, and so the transformation probably won’t be as jolting for some as for those who haven’t trained in spiritual practices up to now.

 The collective field is becoming more dense, and we who have been striving to live in higher awareness of our Oneness and connection to All-That-Is are finally at the threshold of seeing the dawning of a new Age.
 It may take years or even decades to see the concretization of the New Era, the externalization of the Spiritual Fellowship of Brother and Sister Masters of the Wisdom, as well as know which part of the New Group of World Servers we’re here to work with and within, but make no mistake, the advent of the adventure in consciousness is NOW!